 Montgomery Village has one of the County's highest levels of fire and emergency medical services (EMS) risk and incident call loads for both EMS and fire incidents.
 Much of the housing stock in the Village was built before automatic fire sprinkler protection was required by the County.
 There is a high incident call load present throughout Montgomery Village and Gaithersburg.
 Given the existing needs, and the potential redevelopment of several sites, including the former golf course, MCFRS has determined that a new fire-rescue station is needed within the northeastern portion of Montgomery Village.
 A new fire station in the Village would result in faster response times throughout the Village and reduce Station 8's call load by more than 1,100 incidents annually.
 The need for this new fire station is also recommended and described in the Montgomery County Fire and Rescue Service's "Station Location and Resource Allocation Study - Phase 4 Report," dated February 2011.
+This station has also been recommended in the "2016-2022 Fire, Rescue, Emergency Medical Services, and Community Risk Reduction Master Plan."

-To adequately address the future fire, rescue, and EMS needs of Montgomery Village, a fire station with a paramedicengine and ambulance (and potentially a future second ambulance) has been proposed by MCFRS for northeastern Montgomery Village.
+To adequately address the future fire,

+rescue, and EMS needs of Montgomery Village, a fire station with a site large enough to accommodate a paramedicengine and ambulance (and potentially a future additional EMS Unit), and a Battalion EMS Supervisor has been proposed by MCFRS for northeastern Montgomery Village.
 Ideally, a new fire station should be located at or in the vicinity (i.e., within approximately one-half mile) of the intersection of Goshen Road and Rothbury Drive at a location that meets site suitability criteria established by MCFRS in the Fire, Rescue, Emergency Medical Services, and Community Risk Reduction Master Plan.
-A site evaluation process will determine potential sites and the site that best meets the site suitability criteria will be recommended by MCFRS.
+A site evaluation process will determine potential sites at this general location, and potentially elsewhere in the region, and the site that best meets the site suitability criteria will be recommended to the County Executive by the site evaluation committee.